Bira/octopus-carnival/_drafts/wir-mm-4e-troll.md

-It's perfectly possible for there to be trolls who aren't evil and who don't eat other sapients, though even them they'd have a hard time coexisting with those sapients since they require so much meat to sustain themselves.
+It's perfectly possible for there to be trolls who aren't evil and who don't eat other sapients, though even them they'd have a hard time coexisting with those sapients since they require large hunting areas to sustain themselves.
 Even nice trolls are likely to make their home in the wilderness far away from any settlements.

 ## The Numbers